About me

 Starting as a designer I’ve gradually been moving toward becoming a front-end developer (even though I've dabbled with code for over 15 years), with a main focus on the stuff that makes thing look the way they should: HTML and CSS.

-I'm a huge fan of minimalism, mainly because I strongly believe in “form follows function”, but also because I think that the simpler a website is, the easier it is for both content creators and developers to make it as user friendly as possible.
+I'm a huge fan of minimalism.
+Mainly because I believe in “form follows function”, but also because I think that the simpler a website is, the easier it is for both content creators and developers to make it as user friendly as possible.

 I currently push pixels at Knowit Experience.